PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 **(Description of what these two options generally entail, and a list of the selections that this choice will affect.
 Describe the interchangeability of the models.
 Link to the global settings page for more information about switching between the two.
 Link to the movement direction relation section in the sign type page!
 Add examples here, but work out how to stay away from repeating too much information.)**

+.. _circular_directions:

 II.
 Circular directions
 =======================

 **(Description.
-Also to include somewhere: what is meant by the 'top' of a circle for each plane, how to deal with combinations of planes.)**
+Also to include somewhere: how to deal with circular directions for combinations of planes.)**

 .. _lr_directions:

 a) Left/right-oriented model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **(Describe the clockwise directions for each plane under this model.
-Also describe these directions in terms of movement across the top of the circle.)
+Also describe these directions in terms of movement across the top of the circle.)**

 .. warning::
     A set of similar diagrams to those introduced in the planes & axes section, but this time with one plane highlighted in each image along with its normal vector, shown for clarity.
 Include diagrams for each hand moving in the 'same' direction (e.g. both moving left from top of circle).